Hanlak/Solutions-of-geek-for-geeks-and-HackerRank-probelms/README.md

 # JavaPrograms
-A list of Geek for Geeks java problems and solutions
+A list of Geek for Geeks and hackerrank solutions